 merged with Paillard SA, Ste.-Croix which at the time

-was producing Bolex cameras and Hermes typewriters.
+was producing Bolex cameras, Pecisa calulators and

 In 1966 Thorens

 de-merged with Paillard, 'moved' to Germany and merged

 with Wilhem Franz's company, EMT, forming